GMJ2023/The-DTF-Companion/PDF_Pool_Guide.md

 - Add additional agency-specific parsers
 - Implement retry queue for transient errors
 - Add optional email notification for failures
 ---

+Copyright © 2025 Geoffrey Jones
+All rights reserved.

+This repository and its contents are proprietary and confidential.
+No part may be copied, modified, or distributed without prior written consent.